hotspotty/documentation/docs/expand-the-network/status-checker.md

 ### What is the isse with the blockchain information?

 When trying to understand the actual status of a hotspot on the network, there are many times that you can ask yourself "***my hotspot is online, why the explorer or hotspotty is showing as offline?***".
 This happens because the helium network and blockchain are built on top of the  [libp2p](https://libp2p.io/) library in order to be a truly decentralized network.
 The downside of a decentralized network is that there isn't a single source of true status of the network, meaning that every network update needs to be transmitted from a hotspot into one random node of the blockchain, and this node will then transmit this information to other nodes and so on.
-This communication method is called **gossiping**, meaning that one blockchain node talk to other nodes that then talks to other nodes until the information is shared among the entire network.
+This communication method is called **gossiping**, meaning that one blockchain node talks to other nodes that then talks to other nodes until the information is shared among the entire network.

 This gossiping activity can take up to a few days to finish syncing on all nodes. **[Hotspotty](https://hotspotty.net)** runs its own instance of the blockchain, the helium explorer is based on a blockchain node run by [stakejoy](https://stakejoy.com/), and other tools also have their own nodes.
-Understanding the gossiping method will clarify the why some hotspot statuses are different on one platform than in another.
+Understanding the gossiping method will clarify the why some hotspot statuses are different on one platform than on another.

 ### What is a relayed hotspot?